-Result Driver: Dave Nichols, Director of Program Delivery Measurement Driver: Bob Brendel, Outreach Coordinator
+Result Driver: Dave Nichols, Director of Program Delivery Measurement Driver: Bob Brendel, Outreach Coordinator conducted by MoDOT staff.
+Participation in online meetings is gauged by using "Web Trends" software.
+This measure is updated quarterly.

 This measure gauges MoDOT's public involvement success - both in terms of public meetings and hearings that are held to make collaborative decisions with the general public, communities, elected officials, stakeholders, and in terms of public informational events scheduled by MoDOT to keep its customers advised of project status and potential impacts that could be experienced.